mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/01/day-286/">November 01, 2017</a></small></div>
 <p><strong>House Republicans delayed the release of their tax bill until Thursday</strong> as they try to meet the $1.5 trillion spending limit set by the budget.
 The tax plan is expected to maintain the top individual tax rate of 39.6%, cut the corporate tax rate to 20%, delay the planned repeal of the estate tax, and limit the individual tax-free contributions to 401(k)s.
-Trump has <a href="http://abcnews.go.com/Politics/trump-hill-leaders-disagree-upcoming-tax-reform-bill/story?id=50863220">insisted</a> that the bill be called the Cut Cut Cut Act and called on Congress to repeal the Affordable Care Act's individual mandate as part of its tax overhaul. (<a href="https://www.nbcnews.com/politics/congress/house-gop-will-delay-releasing-tax-bill-sources-say-n816251">NBC News</a> / <a href="https://www.wsj.com/articles/house-tax-plan-to-delay-estate-tax-repeal-set-corporate-rate-at-20-1509485696">Wall Street Journal</a> / <a href="http://abcnews.go.com/Politics/house-tax-plan-lowers-caps-401k-cuts-state/story?id=50861872">ABC News</a>)</p>
+Trump has <a href="http://abcnews.go.com/Politics/trump-hill-leaders-disagree-upcoming-tax-reform-bill/story?id=50863220">insisted</a> that the bill be called the Cut Cut Cut Act and called on Congress to repeal the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s individual mandate as part of its tax overhaul. (<a href="https://www.nbcnews.com/politics/congress/house-gop-will-delay-releasing-tax-bill-sources-say-n816251">NBC News</a> / <a href="https://www.wsj.com/articles/house-tax-plan-to-delay-estate-tax-repeal-set-corporate-rate-at-20-1509485696">Wall Street Journal</a> / <a href="http://abcnews.go.com/Politics/house-tax-plan-lowers-caps-401k-cuts-state/story?id=50861872">ABC News</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/01/day-286/">November 01, 2017</a></small></div>
 <p><strong>The Senate confirmed a circuit court nominee who has suggested that Roe v.
-Wade was an "erroneous decision."</strong> Amy Coney Barrett has also called the Affordable Care Act's birth control benefit "an assault on religious liberty."
+Wade was an "erroneous decision."</strong> Amy Coney Barrett has also called the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s birth control benefit "an assault on religious liberty."
 Barrett was confirmed 55-43 to a lifetime position on the U.S. Court of Appeals for the 7th Circuit — one level below the Supreme Court. (<a href="https://www.huffingtonpost.com/entry/amy-coney-barrett-abortion-rights-federal-judge_us_59f87abde4b0aec1467ac111">HuffPost</a>)</p>